HOW MUCH DOES IT COST?

 Dr. Saint Paul said it best, “Whatever you have in your hand, do it with everything you have for the glory of God.”

 If you can’t do it for God do it for the ones you love most.

 If you can’t do it for loved ones, do it for you.

-The amazing reality, the closer we come to being our best self, the closer we come to living in His image.
+The amazing reality, the closer we come to be our best self, the closer we come to live in His image.